adeschamps/programming-robots-with-elm/talk/script.md

 ## Perception

 As far as perception goes, we have two new problems on top of following the line.
-The first is that we need to known when we've encountered an obstacle, and the second is that we need to know which side of the line is the outside of the track.
+The first is that we need to know when we've encountered an obstacle, and the second is that we need to know which side of the line is the outside of the track.